Saturday, June 21, 2025

 My mother was an intra-family adoption.
 Her father, Benjamin Franklin Reed, was killed in a railroad accident when Mom was not quite a year old.
 According to her sister, my Aunt Margaret, the Reed family "ganged up" on my widowed grandmother and took her two daughters away from her and had two brothers and their wives adopt them.
 Mom's brother, the oldest of the three, was 16, and was left with his mother.

 My mother was adopted by her uncle, Perry Wilmer Reed, and his wife, Mary LeSourd.
-Perry was, after a career in railroads working with the rules, rates, and regulations as a general freight agent, became the head of the Chamber of Commerce in Pensacola, Florida, in the late 1920s.
+Perry, after a career in railroads working with the rules, rates, and regulations as a general freight agent, became the head of the Chamber of Commerce in Pensacola, Florida, in the late 1920s.
 And here's a story, as told to me by Mary Reed when I was a teenager in the 1960s:

 Mary LeSourd Reed, as the wife of the head of the Chamber of Commerce, had to maintain a certain lifestyle and appearance, as a member of the Pensacola upper crust.
 And part of that appearance, among "decent" women in the 1920s, was long hair.
 Hers was down to below her waist.
 All that heavy hair caused Mary to have awful headaches, as it must have done to most, if not all, the high-society ladies of Pensacola.
 Well, Mary was not one to put up with that which she need not endure.
 Aware of the fashion trends of the "Roaring Twenties," she went to the beauty salon and had her hair "bobbed," as they called it in those days -- she got it cut.
 Short.